emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: withington91.html

+    A group at Symbolics is developing a Lisp runtime kernel, derived from its Genera operating system, to support real-time control applications.
+The first candidate application has strict response-time requirements (so strict that it does not permit the use of paged virtual memory).
+Traditionally, Lisp's automatic storage-management mechanism has made it unsuitable to real-time systems of this nature.
+A number of garbage collector designs and implementations exist (including the Genera garbage collector) that purport to be "real-time", but which actually have only mitigated the impact of garbage collection sufficiently that it usually goes unnoticed by humans.
+Unfortunately,
+    electro-mechanical systems are not so forgiving.
+This paper examines the limitations of existing real-time garbage collectors and describes the avenues that we are exploring in our work to develop a CLOS-based garbage collector that can meet the real-time requirements of real real-time systems.

 * .. _YIP91:

   G. May Yip.
 1991. "`Incremental, Generational Mostly-Copying Garbage Collection in Uncooperative Environments <http://www.hpl.hp.com/techreports/Compaq-DEC/WRL-91-8.pdf>`_".
 Digital Equipment Corporation.

   .. abstract: yip91.html

+    The thesis of this project is that incremental collection can be done feasibly and efficiently in an architecture and compiler independent manner.
+The design and implementation of an incremental, generational mostly-copying garbage collector for C++ is presented.
+The collector achieves, simultaneously, real-time performance (from incremental collection), low total garbage collection delay (from generational collection), and the ability to function without hardware and compiler support (from mostly-copying collection).

+    The incremental collector runs on commercially-available
+    uniprocessors, such as the DECStation 3100, without any special hardware support.
+It uses UNIX's user controllable page protection facility (mprotect) to synchronize between the scanner (of the collector) and the mutator (of the application program).
+Its implementation does not require any modification to the C++ compiler.
+The maximum garbage collection pause is well within the 100-millisecond limit imposed by real-time applications executing on interactive workstations.
+Compared to its non-incremental version, the total execution time of the incremental collector is not adversely affected.

 * .. _YUASA90: